sigpwny/websites/content/meetings/fa2023/2023-09-14/index.md

   - javascript
   - xss
 ---
-#﻿# Summary
+## Summary
-C﻿ome to our second web hacking meeting to learn how to break websites on the server-side!
+Come to our second web hacking meeting to learn how to break websites on the server-side!
 We will be covering what happens when a client sends malicious input, causing the server to behave unexpectedly, specifically SQL injection (SQLi) and cross-site scripting (XSS)!

-W﻿e also will be inviting one of our Fall CTF 2023 sponsors, Battelle, to speak about their cybersecurity careers, internships, and opportunities!
+We also will be inviting one of our Fall CTF 2023 sponsors, Battelle, to speak about their cybersecurity careers, internships, and opportunities!